bitagoras/xtype/README.md

 | `e`    | element   | 1     | element as defined in grammar  | Encapsulated element in array of e            |
 | `x`    | byte      | 1     | user defined data byte         | special structs, compressed data etc.         |

+A special basic data type is `e` to enclose Xeno elements in an array of bytes.
+This acts as an additional size information for elements and helps to parse a file more quickly by stepping over large elements.

 Examples
 --------

 In the examples below, characters in brackets `[ ]` symbolize characters that are directly stored as their ASCII values.
 Parentheses `( )` show readable representations of the corresponding binary data.
 If no type is noted for integers in parentheses the type is uint8.
-All examples are valid and complete UBN files.
+All examples are valid and complete Xeno files.
 No additional header is required.
 That's simple, isn't it?

 * **String**:

 ```
 "hello world"

-UBN:
+Xeno:
      [m] (uint8: 11) [s] [h] [e] [l] [l] [o] [ ] [w] [o] [r] [l] [d]

 hex: 6D          0B  73  68  65  6C  6C  6F  20  77  6F  72  6C  64